AdobeDocs/experience-cloud.en/help/experience-rollouts/guides/sdk-releases/nodejs/nodejs-sdk-integration-guide.md

 >[!NOTE]
 >
 >The Node.js SDK is designed for server-side use only.
-For client-side web applications, call the Feature API V3 REST endpoint directly.
+For client-side web applications, use the web SDK.
+Web SDK documentation is currently being prepared and will be available soon.

 ## Prerequisites {#prerequisites}

 Before integrating the Node.js SDK, ensure you have:

 * A Node.js server-side application
-* An **API key** and **service token** obtained through Adobe Developer Console — see [Subscribe to the API application](../../integrate/subscribe-to-api-application.md)
+* An **API key** and **service token** obtained through Adobe Developer Console — contact Experience Rollouts support to have your client ID allowlisted
 * Your **application client IDs** registered in the Experience Rollouts console — see [Onboard your application](../../applications/onboard-your-application.md)

 ## Install the SDK {#install}